island-is/island.is/libs/auth/react/README.md

 })
 ```

-You can also manually get the access token like this:
+To manually retrieve the access token:

 ```typescript
 import { getAccessToken } from '@island.is/auth/react'